Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 THAI AIRWAYS

-The Thailand-based carrier said it would raise fares by 10-15% to address rising fuel costs.
+The Thailand-based carrier said it would raise fares by 10% to 15% to address rising fuel costs.

 UNITED AIRLINES